akeneo/pim-api-docs/content/rest-api/filter.md

 You can filter the attributes by their code.

-Below you will find the operator allowed to filter on this property, as well as the corresponding type of value required in the `search` query parameter.
+Below you will find the operator to filter on this property, as well as the corresponding type of value required in the `search` query parameter.

 | Operator | Allowed value type | Filter description |
 | ----------------- | -------------- | ------------------ |